MASTER PLANNING JACK'S POINT

 An exceptional landscape like Jack's deserves exceptional architecture so some of the best local architects have been searched out and tasked with delivering bold, simple structures that reflect and blend with the natural surroundings.

 Jack's Point achieves a pinnacle of luxury in New Zealand, not by piling things onto the land, but by revealing the treasures of the land.

 About the developers

 Jack's Point was conceived and has been nurtured for over 15 years by the international master-planning practice, Darby Partners Limited.
 Darby Partners has engaged the finest architects, designers, and resort developers in the world to ensure that Jack’s Point will become a real community embraced by both the local and global community.

 Darby Partners Limited is a multi-disciplinary development planning, design and project management practice.
 The New Zealand-based firm has extensive national and international experience with prestigious property development and resort projects.

 John Darby is Darby Partners' principal and has been involved in property projects for over 20 years as both an investor and consultant.
 John is a registered landscape architect and Harvard trained golf course architect and resort planner.
-He is the prime mover behind Jack's Point, and the Jack's Point Golf Course is the 6th he has designed - including neighbouring Millbrook, and The Hills in Queenstown (home to the 2008 NZ Open).
+He is the prime mover behind Jack's Point, and the Jack's Point Golf Course is the 6th he has designed - including neighbouring Millbrook, and The Hills in Queenstown (co-host to the BMW ISPS Hand New Zealand Open).

 John Darby and Darby Partners have been responsible for a number of celebrated and award-winning projects.
 These include: Denerau Island Resort in Fiji, Clearwater Resort near Christchurch and Wyuna Station near Glenorchy (head of Lake Wakatipu), and closer to home the Steamer Wharf Village in Queenstown, Amisfield Winery and Millbrook Resort.